The Stages of a Relationship Most Couples Go Through

 What are the 5 stages of a relationship?

-During the honeymoon phase, while you’re still getting to know one another, you’re also more likely to ignore potential red flags as we’re often too busy flirting or enjoying passionate sex.
+The early stages are so full of flirting and passionate sex, that it’s easier to ignore these issues early on.
 They say love is blind, after all.
-This is why it’s so important to get to know your partner before you start deeming them a soul mate.
+This is why it’s so important to get to know your partner before you start deeming them a soul mate!

 Stage 2: Attachment stage

-It’s probably too soon to bring in a couples therapist — instead, it’s about learning how to navigate conflict together and have a healthy argument.
+There’s no need to hit the panic button, or ring up your local couples therapist — instead, it’s all about learning how to navigate conflict together and have a healthy argument.

 Stage 4: Deep attachment stage

-Your priorities may have changed now: you’re growing together, and perhaps you’ve got married or had children.
-Each of these changes will present its own challenges, many of which may push your relationship to breaking point.
+• Your priorities may have changed now as you’ve grown together, and perhaps you’ve got married or had children.
+Each of these changes will present its challenges, many of which may push your relationship to breaking point.
 You may even need mediators to come in for relationship advice — but in those hard moments, being brave to step out of old patterns to create new ways to connect can make it all worth it.

-This is where that hard work comes in again.
+Just because you made it through the trenches, it doesn’t mean that the hard work is over.
 Deep love takes compromise, whether that’s in your daily routine or your working life.
-Those nights of passion may be a distant memory, but instead, you’re left with trust, compassion, and memories.
+Those honeymoon days may feel like a distant memory, but in its place, you’re left with trust, compassion, and a myriad of memories.

 Stage 5: The wholehearted love stage

 At this final stage, you may have fallen in love all over again.
-This is when you know each other inside out — your hopes, dreams, qualities, and flaws — and you accept each other for it.
+This is when you feel like you know each other inside out — your hopes, dreams, qualities, and flaws — and you accept each other for it.

 You may have changed as a couple.
 You’ll be older, wiser, and maybe not in as good shape as you used to be, but your relationship is as good as ever.